StackVista/stackstate-docs/develop/developer-guides/agent_check/agent-check-api.md

 #### Setting up a health stream

-To make the `self'health` api avilable, we need to define a that we associate the health information with.
+To make the `self.health` api avilable, we need to define a that we associate the health information with.
 This can be done by overriding the `get_health_stream` function, as in the following example:

 {% tabs %}
 {% tab title="Example - define a health stream" %}